 Skip to main content

-Before starting an installation, an updated OpCon License key including a GuideWire Agent type must be obtained.
-Failure to do this will result in a license Violation when the defined OpCon MFT agent is activated in opCon and will result in OpCon termination if the activated GuideWire Agent is not deactivated within the specified time.
+Before starting an installation, you must obtain an updated OpCon license key that includes the GuideWire Agent type.
+Failure to obtain the updated license key will result in a license violation when the defined GuideWire Agent is activated in OpCon and will result in OpCon termination if the activated GuideWire Agent is not deactivated within the specified time.

 The OpCon GuideWire environment consists of the AgentProxy that provides the communication link between OpCon and the GuideWire applications.